eumel8/docs-i18n/doc/myguide/source/readthedocs.rst

 ---------

-Readthedocs provides different output formats like HTML, ePub, and PDF in different languages and different versions (branches)
+Readthedocs provides different output formats like HTML, ePub, and PDF in different languages and different versions (branches).

 You can configure your own sub-domain like `http://docs-i18n.readthedocs.io/ <http://docs-i18n.readthedocs.io/>`__ or use your own name space and configure aliases or forwards.